foundations-fall-2016/session2/README.md

 </nav>
 ```

-Take a moment to examine the default margin and padding using the inspector.
+Take a moment to examine the default user agent styles using the inspector.

 Add some basic formatting.